Emergency Light Battery Backup

 Always replace your emergency light batteries with the same type:

-• Battery Chemistry: Never substitute SLA with NiCad or vice versa
+• Chemistry: Never substitute SLA with NiCad or vice versa

 • Voltage: Must match the original battery